 Lovö church, Medieval church complex in Drottningholm, Sweden.

-The sanctuary reflects the architectural style of Nicodemus Tessin the Elder, who also designed the neighboring Drottningholm Palace.
-This connection links the church directly to one of Sweden's most influential architects and the royal heritage of the region.
+The sanctuary reflects the style of Nicodemus Tessin the Elder, the same architect behind the neighboring Drottningholm Palace.
+This makes the church one of the few religious buildings directly linked to his work in Sweden.

 The community of curious travelers